adewaleK/private_event/README.md

 ## A Uer's Event Page Showing Their Past and Upcoming Events
 ![screenshot](app/assets/images/user_events.png)

-## A Single Event Page Showing The Creator Name and List of Attendees
+## A Single Event Page Showing The Creator Name and List of all Attendees
 ![screenshot](app/assets/images/single_event.png)

 ### Built With